alexamousley/lifespan_topological_turning_points/README.md

 **Script outline:**

-set_paths.m and set_paths.py - Add paths paths to the data and toolbox (it will be called in
+set_paths.m and set_paths.py - Add paths paths to the data and toolbox (it will be called into scripts)

 Scripts are ordered based on analysis proceedures:
 - A_network_thresholding.m                 (threshold networks for density-controlled and variable-density analysis)